-- You can talk to your employer, your family, a workmate, a SHRep or a doctor. - You should report any bullying, harassment or violence to your employer, SHRep or human resources officer. - Your employer can help by rotating your work duties, giving you breaks and making sure you work with someone else.
+- You can talk to your employer, your family, a workmate, an HSR or a doctor. - You should report any bullying, harassment or violence to your employer, HSR or human resources officer. - Your employer can help by rotating your work duties, giving you breaks and making sure you work with someone else.